 When Brian and I started planning our road trip through England and Wales, we knew that we wanted to make a stop at Stonehenge.
-After some online research I quickly found that Stonehenge is only viewable from a distance on a designated roped off path crowded with a mass of other tourists.
+After some online research I quickly found that Stonehenge is only viewable from a distance, from a designated roped off path crowded with a mass of other tourists.
 This didn’t sound very appealing.
-I then found that on special days only a few times a month, a very limited number of visitors are allowed into Stonehenge’s inner circle at either sunset or sunrise.
+I then found that on special days, only a few times a month, a very limited number of visitors are allowed into Stonehenge’s inner circle at either sunset or sunrise.

-I ended up booking our inner circle tickets about 6 months, which is highly recommended when visiting during the busy summer months.
+I ended up booking our inner circle tickets about 6 months in advance, which is highly recommended when visiting during the busy summer months.
 Inner circle admission is booked through the Stonehenge English Heritage website by requesting a visit and applying for access.

 It was finally time for us to see the stones.
 I’ve heard some people say they were disappointed by Stonehenge because it is “just some stones” but Brian and I didn’t have this experience at all.
 We found it to be really enjoyable and mysterious as we walked throughout the inner circle of the stones as the sun was setting.
 If we had visited during normal visitor hours, I’m sure we would have had a much different experience.
 If you’re able to plan ahead, I highly recommend visiting when you can enter the inner circle with a small group.

 Stonehenge Inner Circle Access: https://www.english-heritage.org.uk/